andylibrian/fizzbuzz-freestanding-edition/README.md

 Please send the security issue to me privately if you find one.
 Non security issue can be reported on github.

+## FAQ

+Q: Is this version ready for production?

+A: No man, this is just a joke.
+The iso file is actually bootable.
+Try that on Virtual Box.